mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 }
 ```

-As you can see, now we don't have to juggle the order of creating the object and updating `index`.
+As you can see, now we don't have to juggle the order of creating the result object and updating `index`.
 That's because we are starting with -1.
 During the first `next` call, `index` will be updated to 0 and then we will return the result.

-During the second call, `index` will be updated to 1 and we will return the result, etc...
+During the second call, `index` will be updated to 1 and we will return another result, etc...

-So everything will work just as we wanted, and the code looks much simpler than the previous version.
+So everything will work just as we wanted, and the code looks now much simpler than the previous version.

 How we can test if it really works properly?
 We could manually run `[Symbol.iterator]()` method to create an iterator instance, then directly test the results of `next` calls, etc.